omundy/dig245-critical-web-design/04-2/README.md

 ![Swiss](posters/swiss.jpg)

+# A3: Swiss Design

-If you finish the first poster before the end of class, then try to do the same thing with any of the more challenging posters in the image below.
+If you finish the first poster before the end of class, then go ahead and work on [A3](https://docs.google.com/document/d/e/2PACX-1vTyxC8QLyEKx5TlT6LKVM3jx_8f0erQ1_3xlA6drn2vrGPoGENqtZCcoiNurLLh4jgfT9lOVX_9FfLo/pub) using any of the more challenging posters in the image below.

 ![More Posters](posters/more.png)